 Snakes can be a problem around the world.
 There are both venomous and nonvenomous types and both can be a nuisance.
 Even a nonvenomous snake can bite.
-There are chemical sprays for warding them off but they do not always work.
+There are chemical sprays to ward them off but they do not always work.
 Sometimes plants that repel snakes are a better option.

 In general, snakes don’t like strong, nasty smelling plants.
 Not all of these plants are something that is wanted close to a patio or living space but planted around the edge they can offer a barrier.
 Most snakes will not crawl over or around them.